 - Damage to farmland and other property

 In a civil case, liability - that is, legal responsibility - ultimately comes down to who acted in a negligent way that directly caused the accident.
 If the train’s engineer was texting while approaching a sharp curve and didn’t slow down, he or she might be the one liable for a resulting derailment.
 However, if you can demonstrate that the engineer was not properly trained by the company running the train, or that the company knew about issues with distractions and did nothing to prevent them, then you may also be able to hold the company liable for what happened.

 "Third parties" can also cause train accidents.
 If someone leaves something on the tracks that causes a derailment, such as a vehicle or large piece of furniture, that person could be liable for the accident.
 In many cases, multiple parties contributed to the train accident and are all liable for the damages they caused.
 You need an experienced Wyoming train accident lawyer by your side to investigate the details of the crash and gather evidence of who’s at fault.

 We will aggressively fight for your rights and work hard to make sure the people who harmed you are held responsible.
 The last thing you need after a serious train accident is to worry about filing legal paperwork and reading through a government report on what went wrong.
 Let us take that burden off your shoulders.
-Call our team at Steven Titus & Associates, P.C., at (307) 257-7800 to discuss your case for free.
+Contact our team at Steven Titus & Associates, P.C., at (307) 257-7800 to discuss your Campbell County case for free.

 Your FREE Case Strategy Session